yds12/guarakapa/README.md

     $ kapa ls                # lists entry names
     $ kapa <entry_name>      # gets entry with specified name
     $ kapa add <entry_name>  # adds entry with specified name

+Learn more about all the commands and options with:

-    $ kapa rm <entry_name>   # removes entry with specified name
+    $ kapa --help

-Backups can be done by copying the password file.
+Backups can be done by copying the password file (find it with `kapa path`).
 We might implement an export function to export everything unencrypted to a JSON, TOML or YAML file.

 # Cryptography